-Each scholarship provides course and college fees at the University of Oxford over two years and return air travel from the scholar’s home country for each of the two residential sessions.
+Each scholarship provides programme and college fees at the University of Oxford for the duration of fee liability (usually two years) plus a study support grant intended to assist with travel and insurance for the two residential sessions.
 All students on the course are provided with compulsory reading materials and books.

 Since 2012, these scholarships have been funded with generous support from donors including the Commonwealth Scholarship Commission (CSC), the Alistair Berkley Charitable Trust, Kellogg College and the Allan & Nesta Ferguson Charitable Trust.
 Since that time, we have been able to offer over 40 full scholarships to enable human rights advocates from the selected developing African and South Asian Commonwealth countries to undertake the Master’s in International Human Rights Law.